BarCamp Copenhagen 8.2: BarCamp Copenhagen Intelligence Agency - Part I

 My major contribution to BarCamp Copenhagen 8.2 was being organiser of the pre-camp warm up.

-The task of organising a pre-camp warm-up was given to me by Henriette Weber, she had envisioned a “technological treasure hunt”, and I immediately jumped at the chance, but what to do?
+As mentioned, the task of organising a pre-camp warm-up was given to me by Henriette Weber, she had envisioned a “technological treasure hunt”, and I immediately jumped at the chance, but what to do?

 Technology and treasure hunt, we’ll that should be something with GPS, isn’t that something you can assume that people have these days?